G4l43r/lpthw-cn/ex0.rst

 1. Go to http://learnpythonthehardway.org/wiki/ExerciseZero with your browser, get the ``gedit`` text editor, and install it.
 You do not need to be administrator to do that.
-2. Make sure you can get to ``gedit`` easily by putting it on your desktop and/or in ``Quick Launch`` - bouth options are available during setup.
+2. Make sure you can get to ``gedit`` easily by putting it on your desktop and/or in ``Quick Launch`` - both options are available during setup.
     a.
 Run gedit so we can fix some stupid defaults it has.
     b.
 Open ``Edit->Preferences`` select the ``Editor`` tab.
     c.
 Change ``Tab width:`` to 4.